bimdata/documentation-old/doc_sphinx/viewer/create_viewer_plugin.rst

 .. note::

-    Find `the list of all the events <https://github.com/bimdata/documentation-viewer-examples/blob/master/Events.md>`_ in the dedicated page
+    Find `the list of all the events <https://github.com/bimdata/documentation-viewer-examples/blob/master/Events.md    Fix links for the index page Guide
+>`_ in the dedicated page

 Display and tooltip
 -------------------------------